scriptnull/vishnubharathi.codes/source/_posts/my-cpp-setup.md

 ## What do I need?
 - Format code
-- Produce executables
-- Produce libraries
+- Produce executable
 - Add dependency
-- Run Tests
+- Run test
+- Produce library

 ## CMake - not now!
 CMake is build system generator, which is popular and being recommended by a lot of people in 2018.